 In this system of equations, the first one creates a relationship between normal force and frictional force.
 Since the box will not move until the tension force overcomes the frictional force, the maximum frictional force is needed.
 The maximum frictional force is equal to the normal force multiplied by the surface coefficient of static friction, that is 0.25, so the first equation will be: Fnorm * 0.25 = Ffrict

 As the question refers to the minimum force required to begin moving the object, the system will be in static equilibrium before the time of movement.
-When a system that is in static equilibrium is concerned, there are two equations that are formed: ∑Fx=0 and ∑Fy=0 or, the sum of all the forces in the y and x-direction should be equal to zero.
+When a system that is in static equilibrium is concerned, there are two equations that are formed: ∑Fx=0 and ∑Fy=0, or, the sum of all the forces in the y and x-direction should be equal to zero.

 When all forces in each direction are summed up, it is noted that any force that acts along either the x or y-axis (in this case tension, frictional and normal force) will only be present in that axis equation.
 However, weight does not act along one axis, and therefore, should be broken down into its component parts.
 This we get by using trigonometric functions.
-In this case, since the weight acts at a 60-degree angle, the vertical component will be Sin 60 degree * W, and the horizontal component will be Cos 60 degree * W.
+In this case, since the weight acts at a 60-degree angle, the vertical component will be Sin 60 degrees * W, and the horizontal component will be Cos 60 degrees * W.

-To achieve the final two equations, the components of the various forces will be added together that acts on each axis.
+To achieve the final two equations, the components of the various forces will be added together that act on each axis.
 Because of the direction of the positive x and y-axis chosen in the previous step, forces on the x-axis which is acting to the left will be negative, whereas forces that are acting to the right will be positive.
-Likewise, forces on the y axis which is acting downwards will be negative, and forces that are acting upwards will be positive.
+Likewise, forces on the y-axis which is acting downwards will be negative, and forces that are acting upwards will be positive.
 Looking at the FBD, three forces will act in the x-direction: the tension force, the horizontal component of the weight, and the frictional force, and two forces will act in the y-direction: the vertical component of the weight and the normal force.
 This leads to the final equations as follows:

 ∑Fx= Ffrict+cos(60°)*W–T = 0 or Ffrict + cos(60°)*W=T